Royal Porthcawl Golf Club: Course Review, Tee Times and Key Info

 RANKINGS

-This two-time Senior Open venue on the South Wales coast is, for many, the undisputed star of Welsh links golf.
-It's also a permanent fixture towards the upper echelons of the Golf Monthly Top 100 golf courses in the UK and Ireland rankings.
+This three-time Senior Open venue on the South Wales coast is, for many, the undisputed star of Welsh links golf.
+It's also a permanent fixture towards the upper echelons of the Golf Monthly Top 100 Golf Courses UK & Ireland rankings.

 You then turn back via a dauntingly long par 3 with a thought-provoking green and a fine par 5 where the final approach plays steeply up to a narrow target.

-The golfing treats come thick and fast, from the tiny but well-defended par-3 7th – think Postage Stamp at Royal Troon for trickiness beyond yardage - to the exhilarating slingshot 9th.
+The golfing treats come thick and fast, from that tiny but well-defended par-3 7th to the exhilarating slingshot 9th.

 With holes heading in multiple directions, there’s superb variety throughout.
 The back nine can be particularly challenging with a number of demanding par 4s.
 Among them are the back and forth duo at 15 and 16, both blessed with devious cross bunkers and uphill approaches.